 Football and Basketball Parking Pass Assignments

-The Tennessee Fund uses the point system during the parking allocation process within priority giving level.
-Contributors giving $10,000 and above annually will be assigned in priority I by donor rank as determined by the point system.
-Contributors donating between $5,000- $9,999 annually will be assigned in Priority II by donor rank.
-Lastly, contributors giving $100-$4,999 annually will be assigned parking in priority III by donor rank.
+The Tennessee Fund uses the point system during the parking allocation process with the priority giving levels.
+Contributors at $10,000 annually are assigned in Priority I by donor rank as determined by the point system.
+Contributors donating between $5,000- $9,999 annually are assigned in Priority II by donor rank.
+Lastly, contributors donating $100 - $4,999 annually are assigned parking in Priority III by donor rank.
 Click here for more information.